Teemu0/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic tac toe with a min-maxing "AI" algorithm
+Tic tac toe with a min-maxing algorithm